API Documentation

 ]

-DELETE /api/record/TEST-TABLE
+DELETE /api/record/TEST_TABLE

 Application